maximiliangall/rpi0-pir-MotionScreenToggle/README.md

 crontab -e
 ```
 Then, add the following line.
 It will execute the python script upon boot as a background task.
 'Note': If you changed the install location you need to adapt your path here too.
+Also, if your default user is not *pi* change the path accordingly.

 ```
-@reboot python /home/MagicMirror/rpi0-pir-MotionScreenToggle/pirhandler.py &
+@reboot python /home/pi/MagicMirror/rpi0-pir-MotionScreenToggle/pirhandler.py &
 ```

 Done.